hashim46/Project1/readme.md

+How to set the scene-----------------------------------------------------------------------------

+Click on Start first for the cube to appear

+Then you will have option to rotate it and change the color by "Spin it" or "Change color" buttons

+Then You can finally play the game by "Play" button

 How to play the game-----------------------------------------------------------------------------

-Click on Start

-Then a cube will appear
+As soon as you press the "Play" button, the cube will start to fall

-You have an option to either spin it or move it out of the screen
+You have to keep pressing the jump button to keep it on the page

-Click "Spin it" then it will start to rotate

-Click "Move it out" and it will go out of the screen
+If you let it go down, you will lose

 etc
 ```